 Movies & Audio

 Both hearing impaired and limited English proficiency website visitors can benefit from including captions with audio and video media on websites.
 The easiest way to include captions with your videos is by hosting the videos on YouTube, which provides easy to use captioning tools.
+Another option is to contact Media Services and have them assist you with your video and getting it captioned.
 Unfortunately, at this time we discourage the use of any other video hosting solutions, as support for captioning can be limited.

 For audio files, you should include a link to the audio transcribed as a text document.